openMetaAnalysis/Hypertonic-Saline-for-Bronchiolitis/README.md

 ####Trials excluded - selected list of important trials
 2. Florin TA, Shaw KN, Kittick M, Yakscoe S, Zorc JJ.
 Nebulized hypertonic saline for bronchiolitis in the emergency department: a randomized clinical trial.
 JAMA Pediatr.
 2014 Jul;168(7):664-70.
 PMID: [24862342](http://pubmed.gov/24862342).
   * Reason for exclusion: Did not study length of stay.
+  * Comments: only gave one dose of hypertonic saline.
+Baseline variables favored the control group.